How to Improve Your Relationship with Your SEO Consultant

 Understand the SEO Process

 First, please understand that project plans can and sometimes just have to change.
-Take the Google Panda/Farmer algorithm update for instance, some are still trying to get out of the funk it kicked them into.
+Take any Google Core/Helpful Content/Link Spam algorithm updates, for instance.
+Some are still trying to get out of the funk these updates kicked them into.
 Businesses were forced to completely switch their focus and immediate SEO goals.

-Panda certainly did not put websites into a position to quickly recover, and there’s nothing anyone can do to accurately predict or prevent something like that from happening.
-In this case, everyone – the client and the agency — has to adjust and move on.
+Some Core updates don’t put websites in a position to quickly recover, and there’s nothing anyone can do to accurately predict or prevent something like that from happening.
+In this case, everyone – the client and the agency — has to adjust and move on, because algorithmic changes become outdated 6 months down the road when even more updates happen.

 1. Get better results in the end.